Menu Get Started

 Although they’re known for their safety and long-term use, they may cause mild side effects like nasal irritation, dryness, and nosebleeds.
 With proper technique (aiming away from nasal septum) and consistent use as directed, these sprays provide effective relief without systemic side effects associated with oral steroids.

-Related: Nasal Sprays for Allergies
+Related: How to Use Nasal Sprays Correctly

 Leukotriene Inhibitors